Taking the humble slipper, and injecting it with cutting edge thinking and design.

 Hello, I’m Simi, an IT Consultant, innovator, inventor, and the entrepreneur behind SnugToes.

-It all started with my own unbearably cold feet, brought on by Raynaud’s syndrome.
+My cold feet, to be precise, brought on by Raynaud’s syndrome.
 This medical condition means that stress, anxiety, and cold temperatures can cause blood vessels to go into temporary spasm, blocking the supply of blood, and therefore warmth to the extremities.
 It results in numbness, pain, and a horrible inability to warm up.

 My research revealed that not only does this condition affect millions of people across the globe, but many other conditions also cause cold feet.